As each season in the Wheel of the Year turns,

 Letting the body animate what the mind cannot.

-Metabolizing what history, family & culture have asked us to hold.
+Metabolizing what history, family & culture have asked us to carry.

 There is absolutely nothing tidy about it—